 There are many methods of finding references to articles in law reviews or bar journals.
 Judges give references to law review material in case decisions.
 Notes in annotated statutes or codes can include citations.
 Some case law digests and most treatises give citations to periodical articles.
 Shepard's Citations also list some law review articles relevant to specific cases or statutes.
-However, the most common method for locating citations is to use periodical indexes and bibliographies.
+However, the most comprehensive method for locating citations is to use periodical indexes and bibliographies.
 Periodical indexes consulted frequently are described below.

-Legal Resources Index indexes over 900 legal periodicals since 1980.
+Legal Resource Index indexes over 900 legal periodicals since 1980.
 It also includes references to articles which appear in the major legal newspapers published in the United States.
 Access is by subject, author, and the names of cases and statutes which are the focus of the article.
 Book reviews are included in the author index under both the author and the title of the book reviewed.
 Full bibliographic information is provided at each access point.
-The index is accessible as the lglind file in the lawrevlibrary on LexisNexis, and on Westlaw as the lri database.
+The index is accessible as the lglind file in the lawrev library on LexisNexis, Lexis Advance and on Westlaw as the lri database.

 Current Law Index (CLI) contains the same periodical article citations as Legal Resources Index.
 CLI does not include references to newspaper articles, and it cumulates only every year.
 Access by subject, author, title, and case and statute name is the same as in Legal Resources Index. !980-2009 of the CLI are found in the Library at Reference K33 .C87.

 The Index to Legal Periodicals (ILP) begins in 1926.
-ILP indexes approximately 800 legal journals.
+ILP indexes approximately 1025 legal journals and related publications.
 Access is by subject, author, case name, and statute name.
 Full bibliographic information is given only under the subject entry.
 There is also a section which indexes book reviews under the author of the book reviewed.
 The index is available online from the Library Resources page on the ANGEL web and through BEN.
+In the Library, the ILP is found at reference K33 .I55.